 A bear market is also not to be confused with a correction.
 A correction is typically much shorter in duration and is usually defined by a 10% dip in a market index.
 Corrections by definition always precede bear markets, but corrections don’t always become bear markets.

 Why Is It Called a Bull Market or Bear Market?

 It is said that the term “bear” came first in investing and “bull” came afterward to act as a counter.
 Regardless of which one came first, the terms bull and bear are said to have come from the two ways the respective animals attack.

 A bull will charge forward and rear its horns up, while a bear will swipe its paw down — attack directions that are parallel to investors’ anticipation of the market direction.

-There are quite a few other interpretations too.
-Researchers have had theories ranging from 18th-century bearskin trading to bull- and bear-baiting.
+There have been quite a few other interpretations over the years.
+Researchers have had theories ranging from 18th-century bearskin trading to bear- and bull-baiting.

 People who start investing during bull markets can fall victim to the fear of missing out on stock buys that were hyped by the news.
 Always use rational, factual judgment and not emotions when investing.
 Invest safely and regularly with enough diversification in your assets.

 Is it good to buy bearish stocks?
 For long-term investors, jumping into a bear market is a smart strategy that typically results in gains down the road.
 Although past performance is no indicator of future results, historically speaking, the stock market has always recovered from bear markets and gone on to make new all-time highs.

 Although it’s painful to watch your holdings drop by double-digit percentages, investing rationally rather than emotionally can result in you picking up shares that are “on sale” and enjoying their ultimate recovery.

 Just be sure to invest in the broad indexes or stocks you have personally researched, as not all individual stocks recover from bear markets.
 For long-term investors, bear markets are where money is actually made, as they end up picking up shares on the cheap.